checkSchema()

 Stop running the validation chain if the current validator (or any of the previous validators) failed.

-Equivalent to using .bail()
+Equivalent to using .bail() on a validation chain.

 checkSchema({